 The technique involves filtering white blood cells called T cells from a patient’s blood and introducing a new gene into those cells.
-A disabled virus called a vector is used to carry the gene inside the T cells and insert it into the cells’ genomes.
+A disabled virus called a vector is used to carry this new gene inside the T cells and insert it into the cells’ genomes.

 The gene programs the T cells to make a chimeric antigen receptor (CAR), which enables them to recognize a specific protein that’s present in cancer cells.
-The CAR T cells are then grown in the laboratory and infused back into the patient, where they seek out and destroy the cancer.
+These CAR-T cells are then grown in the laboratory and infused back into the patient, where they seek out and destroy the cancer.

 The science behind it

 - A chimeric antigen receptor (CAR) helps T cells identify tumors.

 - These T cells then recognize blood cancer cells as foreign and attack them.

 - CAR T cell therapy is being used to treat leukemia and other cancers.